 - Although sunless solution contains no known toxins, the repeated inhalation may cause irritation, as it would be with any substance.
 Common sense would dictate prudent technicians wear a filtering mask while spraying clients.

 I acknowledge that I am an adult, at least 18 years of age, and I have the legal right to consent to this agreement.
-I understand that the products sold on this website contain chemicals possibly harmful to health and there have not been any studies regarding the long term use of dha.
+I understand that the products sold on this website can contain chemicals harmful to health and there have not been any studies regarding the long term use of dha.
 I have read the FDA disclaimer(s) contained in this agreement, and am choosing voluntarily to purchase and use products from this website and/or from Perfect Glow Sunless, Inc. generally, with full knowledge of the potential health risks and harm.
-I further agree not to use the products purchased from this website, and/or from Perfect Glow Sunless, Inc. generally, on any person(s) under 18 years of age without parental consent, or permit any person(s) under 18 years of age to purchase or have access to any of the products purchased from this website and/or from Perfect Glow Sunless, Inc
+I further agree not to use the products purchased from this website, and/or from Perfect Glow Sunless, Inc. generally, on any person(s) under 18 years of age without parental consent, or permit any person(s) under 18 years of age to purchase or have access to any of the products purchased from this website and/or from Perfect Glow Sunless, Inc. By purchasing this product you agree that you are 100% responsible for educating your customers on the safety of this product and take full liability for any adverse reactions you or your customers might possibly have by using this product

-By purchasing this product you agree to use at your own risk and Perfect Glow Sunless or Melissa Weinberg Tanning & Beauty are held harmless from any possible injury from use of this product.
+By purchasing this product you agree to use at your own risk and Perfect Glow Sunless or Melissa Weinberg are held harmless from any possible injury from use of this product.